Best Soil for Indoor Plants UK

 Activated Charcoal: Helps with odours and removes toxins—especially important for terrariums or closed pots.

-• Your Watering Habits Matter: If you tend to water a lot, stick to the fast-draining mixes.
+• If you tend to water a lot, stick to the fast-draining mixes.
 If you forget to water now and then, choose mixes that stay damp longer.

 Different plants, different needs.
 Check care labels.
 Lots of houseplant-specific composts are sold in UK garden centres—look for mixes made for plants like cactus compost, fern mix, or a general houseplant soil.